 Revocable trusts are the most common type of trust involved in the estate planning process.
 All trusts involve three parties: the owner/creator, “Settlor”, the manager, “trustee” and the beneficiary.
 When an individual or couple use a trust as their basic estate planning tool, they typically fill all three roles.

-A primary advantage of a living trust is that it avoids the probate court process.
+A primary advantage of a living trust in Florida is that it avoids the probate court process.
 Generally, the assets managed by the trust can pass to the heirs or beneficiaries shortly after the death of a settlor.

 The revocable trust typically provides that in the event of the grantor’s incapacity a successor trustee automatically takes over the administration of trust property.
 The incapacity provisions of a living trust permit the settlor and their family to avoid a public guardianship in the event that the settlor becomes unable to manage his trust property.